Brave series: Brave Saga and Brave Saga 2

 A spinoff game called Brave Saga New Astaria was released for the Game Boy Color.
 A robot called Gunbar can combine with a dog robot called 01 to form Gunbar 01.
 Zetter combines with an aircraft to form Zetter 99.
 Their father combines with the Big Condor, a subterrene, and a rescue vehicle to form Big Father.
+Additionally, Gunbar 01 and Zetter 99 can combine with the Big Condor and Plus Jetter to form Zetter Gunbar.

 As the consideration of toy-safety measures, sharp edges and parts were avoided in animated Brave Series to prevent redesigning parts.
 As Baan Gaan was not made into animation, the mechanical design were slightly different from other leading Brave Series robots - many sharp edges can be seen in Baan Gaan, Mach Sperion, and Great Baan Gaan.
-The combination process of aforementioned Brave Series robots basically proceed features of every previous Brave Series' combinations.
+The combination process of aforementioned Brave Series robots basically proceed features of every previous Brave Series' combination.
 The CM Company did make toys of Baan Gaan and Mach Spherion, but not of the Varion robots or train brothers.

+Up until recently, the events of Baan Gaan has been adapted into an ongoing Web Novel by Ukyo Kodachi and illustrated by Shiro Tsunashima.
+It has been serialized in Hobby Japan's official Web Novel site on June 6, 2024.
+The Web Novel explores several concepts of the series that were never adapted into the Brave Saga games.